 Be sure to follow these tips so that your pork chops are perfectly tender every time:

-This baked pork chop is baked on a quarter baking sheet.
+This recipe is made using a quarter baking sheet.

 For information on the cooking and baking dishes I use in our “recipes for one”, please visit our FAQ page.